AlignPose: Generalizable 6D Pose Estimation via Multi-view Feature-metric Alignment: Introduction

 Model-based 6D object pose estimation is a key component of several real-world applications including augmented reality, robotic manipulation, and automated industrial inspection.
 Recent RGB-only learning-based methods have demonstrated strong performance on this problem including generalization to new objects unseen during training~\citep{labbe2022megapose,ornek2024foundpose}.
 However, these approaches are single-view and hence inherently struggle in cluttered scenes due to occlusions, appearance ambiguities (e.g., a cup with a hidden handle~\citep{hodavn2016evaluation}), and the depth ambiguity.
 On the other hand, depth-based estimators typically achieve superior precision but may fail for certain types of objects (e.g., reflective, transparent~\citep{chen2022clearpose}), and industrial depth cameras are often expensive.
 Leveraging multiple RGB views thus offers a compelling alternative to address these issues.

 However, existing multi-view methods either rely on too restrictive assumptions that discard valid candidate poses~\citep{labbe2020cosypose} or require object-specific training~\citep{shugurov2021dpodv2}, which may require hours or days of training time.
 Drawing inspiration from feature-metric refinement, which has proven highly effective for camera localization and scene-level bundle adjustment~\citep{lindenberger2021pixelperfect, sarlin2021back}, we adapt and reformulate this principle for the distinct problem of object-centric 6D pose estimation.
-We formulate the object pose estimation problem as a {\em joint multi-view feature-metric} image alignment using frozen features from a foundation model~\citep{oquab2023dinov2}, which enables us to achieve generalizability to new objects without training.\\
+We formulate the object pose estimation problem as a {\em joint multi-view feature-metric} image alignment using frozen features from a foundation model~\citep{oquab2023dinov2}, which enables us to achieve generalizability to new objects without training.
 Our contributions are three-fold: \begin{itemize} \item We design an approach for multi-view 6D pose estimation from RGB images that does not require any object-specific training or symmetry annotation.
 We use per-view pose candidates, obtained by any existing single-view pose estimation method, aggregate them in a common 3D coordinate frame, and refine them (see next) to obtain a new, improved object pose estimate.

 \item We propose a new multi-view feature-metric refinement formulation specifically for object pose.
 It jointly optimizes a single, consistent world-frame pose ($\bm T_{WO}$) by minimizing the feature discrepancy between on-the-fly rendered object features and observed image features across all views simultaneously.